lpzraf/flask-postgresql-note-taking-app/README.md

 3. RESTful practices
 4. Routing with Flask
 5. Persisting session data
-6. Form submits with Flask
+6. Form submits in Flask
-7. User login and logout
+7. User login and authentication
 8. Creating tables and loading data to PostgreSQL

 ### Tech